MicrosoftDocs/ATADocs/ATPDocs/deploy/activate-capabilities.md

 1. Check Active Directory for the expected activity.

+> [!NOTE]
+> The current version does not collect the User Account Control (UAC) flags correctly.
+So disabled users, would still appear as Enabled in the portal.

 For more information, see [Remediation actions in Microsoft Defender for Identity](../remediation-actions.md).

 ## Deactivate Defender for Identity capabilities on your domain controller